aws-samples/startup-kit-templates/README.md

 - Route table with Internet Gateway for public subnets.
 - Security groups for an app, load balancer, database, and bastion host.

-The bastion host is used to connect to instances with private IP addresses in the private subnets.
-Details about using the bastion host are described in a handy [AWS blog post](https://aws.amazon.com/blogs/security/securely-connect-to-linux-instances-running-in-a-private-amazon-vpc).
+The bastion host is used to connect to instances with private IP addresses in the
+application security group.

 Optionally, a relational database can be created using the db.cfn.yml template.
 Either a MySQL or PostgreSQL database is created in the Amazon Relational Database Service